-A one-way ANOVA was conducted to compare the perception of Board/Audio visuals usage tact among the different age groups of Employees, Advisors & CIFs.
+A one-way ANOVA was conducted to compare the perception of Voice modulation among the different age groups of Employees, Advisors & CIFs.
 Normality checks and Levene's test are carried out and the assumptions met.
-There is significant difference in the perception of Managing the Stage with F=4.291 p=.005 among the age groups.
-Since the P value is greater than .05 null hypothesis is accepted and alternate hypothesis is rejected.
+There is significant difference in the perception of Managing the Stage with F value is 6.667 and p value is .000 among the age groups.
+Since the P value is less than .05 null hypothesis is rejected and alternate hypothesis is accepted.
+This signifies that Voice modulation of Joint Field Work in workshop and competitive performance are related.